DEFRA/ipaffs-infra/README.md

 ### Migrating Services to Kubernetes

 Things are moving along quickly.
-At the time of writing, migration of imports-proxy is well underway and can be tested.
+At the time of writing, migration of ipaffs-imports-proxy is well underway and can be tested.

-* Check out the `spike/dev-containers` branch of `imports-proxy`
+* Check out the `spike/dev-containers` branch of `ipaffs-imports-proxy`
 * Ensure your development VM is set up with K3S as detailed above.
 * Run `scripts/build.sh` to build the service, package a container and push to the local registry.
 * Run `scripts/deploy.sh` to deploy the latest built container image and run with remote debugger enabled.